Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 RECOMMENDATIONS FOR A PET FRIENDLY COMMUNITY

-TNVR is currently the best remedy.
+TNVR is currently an excellent alternative for cat euthanasia and includes spay/neuter.
 However, the shear number of cats that need to be treated are also a daunting problem.
 Animal control agencies and rescue groups can be overloaded.
 This is a community problem and a community that does not want pets euthanized must participate to solve the problem.

 While government agencies favor mandates, fewer than 20% of pet owners want their pets implanted with a microchip.
 Most people who aid ferals and strays would have similar views.
 Those views are supported by the information we are posting on this site.
 TNVR is most effectively targeted in areas where stray and feral cats interact with humans.
 To achieve that, people must be comfortable with identifying cats for treatment.
 The needed community participation will not happen if there is a microchip implant mandate for these cats.
 The recommendations to promote community participation to remedy lost pet and overpopulation problems are: